 House-sitter pay is usually low.
-Around £10 a day is common and there is often no fee at all.
-But travel expenses to and from the house are often covered, and there’s no accommodation costs.
+Around £10 a day is common and there may be no fee at all.
+But travel expenses to and from the house are often covered, and of course there are no accommodation costs.

 To get a taste of house-sitting start by sitting for friends or colleagues.
 You’ll get experience of the tasks required – anything from security checks to changing bulbs and fixing leaky gutters – see if you enjoy the experience, and can ask for the references that other clients will require.